-Creamy vanilla sea salt almond butter made with fresh vanilla bean, chunky sea salt and lightly roasted almonds.
+Creamy vanilla sea salt almond butter recipe made with fresh vanilla bean, chunky sea salt and lightly roasted almonds.
 The perfect spread for your toast, oatmeal or favorite smoothie recipe.
 Or just eat on its own with a spoon!

 Here’s What You Need